 At Mirza Orthopedics on Long Island, we provide compassionate care and expertise in dealing with all types of hand fractures.
-Whether your break can be treated with nonsurgical options or requires surgery due to its complexity, Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan for your needs.
+Whether your break can be treated with nonsurgical options or requires surgery due to its complexity, our broken hand specialists Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan for your needs.
 We are dedicated to getting you back to your active life with better results and less downtime.
-If you have a fractured or broken hand, book an appointment today by filling out the form on this page.
+If you’re looking for fractured or broken hand treatment, book an appointment today by filling out the form on this page.

 What causes hand fractures and breaks?